open-telemetry/oteps/text/0002-remove-spandata.md

 ## Prior art and alternatives

 The OpenTracing specification for `tracer.startSpan()` includes an optional start timestamp and zero or more tags.
-It also calls out an optional end timestamp and bulk logging for `span.finish()`.
+It also calls out an optional end timestamp and bulk logging for `span.end()`.

 ## Open questions

 There also seems to be some hidden dependency between SpanData and the sampler API.
-For example, given a complete SpanData object with a start and finish timestamp, I imagine there's a use case where the sampler can look at the that and decide "this took a long time" and sample it.
+For example, given a complete SpanData object with a start and end timestamp, I imagine there's a use case where the sampler can look at the that and decide "this took a long time" and sample it.
 Is this a real use case?
 Is there a requirement to be able to provide complete span objects to the sampler?

 ## Future Work